andreahergert/text_editor/README.md

 - [Questions](#questions)

 ## Description:
 This is a text editor application created in the UW Coding Bootcamp.
 The text editor runs in a browser and can be installed on a computer.
+It utilizes webpack, service-worker, express, javascript, css, and html.

 ## Installation:
 - Front-end access at https://murmuring-garden-28398.herokuapp.com/ and click on the install button on that page